jrs0/hbr_models/codes_editor/README.md

 npm install
  ```

 The command to develop is `cargo tauri dev`.
 The command to build the release version is `cargo tauri build`.
-The resulting binary will be located in `src-tauri\target\release\map-editor.exe`
+The resulting binary will be located in `src-tauri\target\release\codes-editor.exe`